department-of-veterans-affairs/va.gov-team/products/my-education-benefits/research/2024-12-recommender-tool/conversation-guide.md

 - What would you do to finish logging in?

 Qualitative questions:
-- Looking at the [recommended form], does it feel like you're in the right place?
+- Looking at the recommended form, does it feel like you're in the right place?
 - What is your confidence level looking at this information?
-- Did you find all the information you were looking for?
-If so, what in particular?
+- What was your experience in locating the recommended form?
+Was there anything in particular that helped you find it here?
 - Were there any parts that felt unclear or unneccessary?
-- Is the language on the screen clear and helpful?
+- How was your experience with the language used?
+Was it clear and helpful?
 Or is it confusing?
 What in particular makes it so?
-- Were there any terms that you found unclear or difficult to interpret?
+- How were you interpreting messaging and instructions surrounding the recommendation?

 ### Things to watch for:
 Un-Authenticated State, clicking log-in: